Droid-VM/Virtualization/microdroid/README.md

 invoked with the `--daemonize` flag.
 If the flag was not used, press Ctrl+C on the console where the `vm run-app` command was invoked.

-## ADB
+## Debuggable microdroid

-On userdebug builds, you can have an adb connection to microdroid.
+### Debugging features
+Microdroid supports following debugging features

+- Enables console output
+- Enables ramdump
+- Enables `adb` connection and `adb logcat` outputs.

+### Enables debugging features
+There's two ways to enables the debugging features:

+#### Option 1) Run microdroid on AVF debug policy configured device

+Host OS can built with AVF debug policy in its device tree as follows.

+- `/proc/device-tree/avf/guest/common/log`: Enables/disables console output.
+- `/proc/device-tree/avf/guest/common/ramdump`: Enables/disables ramdump.
+- `/proc/device-tree/avf/guest/microdroid/adb`: Enables/disables adb and\
+  adb logcat outputs.
+Logcat output will be printed to console.

+Explicit value `<1>` is reqiured for debug policies to take effect.
+User build device should not turn on any of debug policy to keep VMs secure.

+#### Option 2) Launch microdroid with debug level.

+microdroid can be started with debugging features.
 To do so, first, delete `$TEST_ROOT/instance.img`; this is because changing debug settings requires a new instance.
-Then add the `--debug=full` flag to the `/apex/com.android.virt/bin/vm run-app` command, and then
+Then add the `--debug=full` flag to the `/apex/com.android.virt/bin/vm run-app` command.
+This will enables all debugging features.

+### ADB

+If `adb` connection is enabled, launch following command.

 ```sh
 vm_shell